OllieJones/sqlite-object-cache/readme.txt

 == Frequently Asked Questions ===

+= Does this work with a multisite WordPress installation? =

+**Yes**.
+To see the Settings page, choose Settings > Object Cache from the first site, or any site, in the multisite installation.

+= How much faster will this make my site? =

+Exactly predicting each site's speedup is not possible.
+Still, benchmarking results are promising.
+Please see [this](https://www.plumislandmedia.net/wordpress-plugins/sqlite-object-cache/benchmarks/).
+If you run a benchmark, please let the author know by leaving a comment on that page or using the [support forum](https://wordpress.org/support/plugin/sqlite-object-cache/).

 = What is SQLite? =

 [SQLite](https://www.sqlite.org/about.html) is fast and efficient database software.
 It doesn't require a separate server.
 Instead, it is built into php using the [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) extension.
 SQLite programs don't need to open network connections to send requests and wait for replies.